 How to choose a camera and lenses for portrait photography

-To take an amazing portrait, there are two aspects to take into account.
+There are two aspects to take into account to achieve amazing portraits.
 The first is the type of lens you are using, and the effect this will have on your subject.
-To capture flattering facial features, use a lens with a longer focal length as it compresses a subject’s features rather than emphasises them like a wide-angle lens will do.
+To capture flattering facial features, use a lens with a longer focal length as it compresses a subject’s features rather than emphasise them like a wide-angle lens will do.

 When it comes to purchasing a new camera for your portrait photography, look at the compatible lenses available as this will influence your final decision.
 Most portrait photographers aim to have something like a 50mm, 85mm or 100mm prime lens in their bag and possibly a 70-200mm zoom lens as well.
 Have a look at our guide to the best portrait lenses.

-The second aspect to take into account is what image sensor type the camera supports.
+The second consideration is what image sensor type the camera supports.
 So, what is the best sensor size for portraits?
 Dreamy bokeh background blur that is desirable in portraiture photography is easier to achieve on a full frame image sensor.
 But that’s not to say APS-C and Micro Four Thirds models should be dismissed.
 These types of cameras are often cheaper, and with the right lens are quite capable of producing excellent results.

 Background blur is also affected by other factors such as how far your subject is placed from the background and your lens choice so don’t be put off by an APS-C or MFT model.
 For more information on sensor size, have a look at our guide to APS-C vs Full-Frame (and MFT) sensors.